Skip to main content

 What are the types of diabetes tests available at LCH?

 LCH offers all types of diabetes testing at all of our health center locations in Oxford, West Grove, and Kennett Square.
-Pregnant women can get tested for gestational diabetes at about 6 months pregnant in our West Grove Women’s Health Center.
+Pregnant patients can get tested for gestational diabetes at about six months pregnant in our West Grove Women’s Health Center.

 How often should I be tested for diabetes?